Mbed-TLS/mbedtls/README.rst

 Contributing
 ============

-We gratefully accept bugs and contributions from the community.
-There are some requirements we need to fulfil in order to be able to integrate contributions:
+We gratefully accept bug reports and contributions from the community.
+There are some requirements we need to fulfill in order to be able to integrate contributions:

 - Simple bug fixes to existing code do not contain copyright themselves and we can integrate without issue.
 The same is true of trivial contributions.

 - For larger contributions, such as a new feature, the code can possibly fall under copyright law.
 We then need your consent to share in the ownership of the copyright.
-We have a form for this, which we will mail to you in case you submit a contribution or pull request that we deem this necessary for.
+We have a form for this, which we will send to you in case you submit a contribution or pull request that we deem this necessary for.

 Process
 -------
 #. `Check for open issues <https://github.com/ARMmbed/mbedtls/issues>`_ or
    `start a discussion <https://tls.mbed.org/discussions>`_ around a feature idea or a bug.
 #.
-Fork the `mbed TLS repository on Github <https://github.com/ARMmbed/mbedtls>`_
+Fork the `mbed TLS repository on GitHub <https://github.com/ARMmbed/mbedtls>`_
    to start making your changes.
 As a general rule, you should use the "development" branch as a basis.
 #.
 Write a test which shows that the bug was fixed or that the feature works